GoAbroad helps you answer the question: What kind of traveler are you?

 Of the modern types of travel, pursuing a degree program abroad encaptures the best of all world.
 It’s essentially studying abroad for the entirety of your degree length, has endless possibilities to pick up an internship or two while you’re there, surrounds you with the local student crowd, and gives you a home base from which to set out on weekend adventures abroad.
 Choose from tons of juicy American campuses abroad to secure American-recognized accreditation and all-English courses, or any number of prestigious international universities with a bit more global flare.

 Contrary to the common belief that a foreign degree is less prestigious than one from back home, a degree from a university abroad can actually get you just as much recognition and a good job—if you play your cards right.
 Rankings and reputation are aspects to consider when choosing a university that’s best fit for your field of study.
-Ultimately what you make of your degree program abroad and how you present your international experience to future employers is what counts.
+Ultimately what you make of your degree program abroad and how you present your international experience to future employers is what counts when it comes to these types of travel.

 Different class structure, culture shock in and outside the classroom, and a very different approach to your discipline of study are just some of the hurdles you may face throughout your degree program abroad.
 Not having a work visa and a lack of access financial aid can make funding a crunch, but overall cost of living and tuition can still be substantially less than back home.